-Where there is no law regarding underage gaming in a given jurisdiction, warnings on the risks of underage gaming should be made by the Lottery and the Member should do its best to not accept such underage gaming.
+Where there is no law regarding underage gaming in a given jurisdiction, warnings on the risks of gaming by minors should be made by the Lottery and the Member should do its best to not accept such gaming by minors.

-Consumer-led and/or system default limits on play, spend, deposit, and/or losses Some mandatory limits (either set by user or defaulted by the Lottery) have to be defined before consumer is allowed to play.
+Consumer-led and/or system default limits on play, spend, deposit, and/or losses

+Some mandatory limits (either set by user or defaulted by the Lottery) have to be defined before consumer is allowed to play.
 The consumers shall have all opportunities to modify their limits.
 Decreasing a limit will be effective with no delay.
 Increasing a limit shall take place after a minimum cooling off period (24 hours for instance).

+• Non-credit facilities

-- Non-credit facilities A Member shall never allow a negative balance on any consumer account. - Voluntary self-exclusion options for players Voluntary self-exclusion procedures shall be clearly documented on the website.
-Players shall be given the opportunity to voluntarily selfexclude themselves through the website.
+A Member shall never allow a negative balance on any consumer account.
+Lotteries should discourage the use of credit (cards) as a form of payment.

+• Voluntary self-exclusion options for players

+Voluntary self-exclusion procedures shall be clearly documented on the website.
+Players shall be given the opportunity to voluntarily self-exclude themselves through the website.
 Additionally, self-exclusion could also be available through consumer services.

-No marketing will be specifically aimed at selfexcluded consumers while excluded. - Reality check on the game screen (e.g. session clock, warnings relating to limits, cool off/breaks) between periods of play For some games, where time is important, (e.g. high frequency draws competition between players such as poker play...), information about connection time and/or a clock should be permanently displayed on all pages.
+No marketing will be specifically aimed at self-excluded consumers while excluded.

+Reality check on the game screen (e.g. session clock, warnings relating to limits, cool off/breaks) between periods of play

+For some games, where time is important, (e.g. high frequency draws competition between players such as poker play...), information about connection time and/or a clock should be permanently displayed on all pages.

 Depending on the type of game played, a consumer should be offered the option to add other reality checks such as warnings related to limits and/or time spent during a session (especially during a competition between players where time spent can become an issue).

-Players should also have access to information about their gaming activities through all means (such as Web, mobile, tablets, digital TV, etc.) on which they are able to play, for example:
+Players should also have access to information about their gaming activities through all means (such as Web, mobile, tablets, digital TV, etc) on which they are able to play, for example:

-- Account balance,
+- o Account balance,

 - Stakes over a given period of time (session, day, week, month, ...)

-- Winnings, losses, deposits, ...
+- o Winnings, losses, deposits, ...